-Details of the related party transactions of the Group for the Year are set out in note 44 to the consolidated financial statements.
+Details of the related party transactions of the Group for the Year are set out in note 43 to the consolidated financial statements.

-The related party transaction as disclosed in note 44(a) to the consolidated financial statements constituted connected transaction under Chapter 14A of the Listing Rules and accordingly is subject to the reporting and announcement requirements but is exempt from independent Shareholders' approval requirement under the Listing Rules.
+The related party transactions as disclosed in notes 43(a) and 43(b) to the consolidated financial statements constituted connected transaction under Chapter 14A of the Listing Rules and accordingly are subject to the reporting and announcement requirements but are exempt from independent Shareholders' approval requirement under the Listing Rules.